TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/Sortby.rst

    This feature is used by e.g. the "pages" table and "tt\_content" table (Content Elements) in order to output the pages or the content elements in the order expected by the editors.
 Extensions are expected to respect this field.

-   Typically the field name :code:`sorting` is dedicated to this feature.
+   Typically the field name :ref:`sorting <field_sorting>` is dedicated to this feature.

    .. attention::
       Do not confuse this property with :ref:`default_sortby <ctrl-reference-default-sortby>`.
 The sortby field contains